Invasive Medical Devices: Definition, Risks, and Regulations

 At Elexes, we have assisted companies that already have FDA clearance for a particular medical device and want to make changes to this existing device to meet their users’ needs, serve a new patient population or simply keep up with the latest technology.
-A client (Company A) manufacturing non- invasive device changed the device’s indications from “in-clinic use/prescription use” to “over-the-counter use” and another client (Company B) manufacturing invasive devices expanded the device’s indications for use to include pediatric patients.
+A client (Company A) manufacturing non- invasive medical device changed the device’s indications from “in-clinic use/prescription use” to “over-the-counter use” and another client (Company B) manufacturing invasive medical devices expanded the device’s indications for use to include pediatric patients.

 As per FDA regulations, every time any changes are made to FDA cleared devices, the changes have to be either recorded internally via the document control and design control processes, or a new submission for approval/clearance of the changes needs to be done.
 But, whenever “indications for use” are changed, a new submission is mandatory.